Educate and Compensate

 There are college sports fans on both sides of the debate about compensating college athletes.
-Opponents contend that an athletic scholarship is sufficient compensation for the hard work that college athletes put in.
+Opponents contend that an athletic scholarship is a sufficient compensation for the hard work that college athletes put in.
 They also contend that college athletes who wish to be paid should simply play where they can receive payment.
 Whereas, supporters contend that an athletic scholarship is not enough compensation for the billion dollar industry that the labor of college athletes propels.
 Until recently the only such option was to play in a professional league in another country.

 In November, the HBL announced that former two-time NBA Champion David West would be joining the league as its first Chief Operating Officer (COO).
 In light of this announcement, I interviewed Ricky Volante to get more insight into the HBL and exactly how it plans to take over the college basketball market by educating and compensating the players.

 Kassandra: First, before we dive into the Historical Basketball League could you tell me a little about yourself?